Saki Ono

-Saki Ono (小野 早稀, Ono Saki) is a Japanese voice actress and singer from Tokyo who has featured in a number of television series, video games, radio performances and music releases.
+Saki Ono (小野 早稀, Ono Saki) is a Japanese voice actress from Tokyo who has featured in a number of television series, video games, radio performances and music releases.
 She was previously represented with Just Production.
 She was a member of voice acting unit I My Me Mine by Asahi Production.

 Biography

 Her first starring role was in the 2015 television anime Onsen Yōsei Hakone-chan.

 On 26 November 2016, on her Twitter account, she reported that she transferred to Just Production from Seinenza Theater Company Movie Broadcast.
 On 30 April 2019, she reported that she left Just Production.